bmazzarol/Eon/Eon.Docs/articles/components/minute-of-hour.md

 ﻿# Minute of Hour

-@Eon.Schedule.MinuteOfHour* is a Cron-like @Eon.Schedule that recurs every specified `minute` of each hour
+<xref:Eon.Schedule.MinuteOfHour*> is a Cron-like <xref:Eon.Schedule> that
+recurs every specified `minute` of each hour

 > [!NOTE]
 > `minute` must be between 0 and 59.
 Any other value will be round down or up